1994 Indianapolis 500: Box score

+Race statistics

 Post race

 Almost immediately after the race, both USAC and CART separately evaluated the situation that stemmed from the Mercedes-Benz 500I.
 USAC was initially willing to allow the pushrod engines in 1995, but were concerned about the potential for escalating costs.
 CART, as it had previously, refused to allow the engine increased boost at the events they sanctioned, effectively rendering it uncompetitive at those races.

 Two weeks after the race, USAC announced that for 1995, the 209 cid purpose-built pushrod engines would be allowed 52 inHG of "boost" (down from 55 inHG).
 The traditional "stock block" production-based engines (e.g., Buick & Menard) would still be allowed 55 inHG.
 Meanwhile, the overhead cam 2.65L V-8 engines would stay at 45 inches.
 Other engine manufacturers, including Cosworth and Menard were considering 209 pushrod engines (Ilmor Engineering had already taken 30 customer orders for 500i engines for the 1995 race), and it became possible that to be competitive on the CART circuit, teams might require two separate engines for the season—a 2.65L OHC for the CART-sanctioned events, and a pushrod engine for Indianapolis singly—a daunting task which was expected to escalate costs.

 During the summer of 1994, Tony George announced his plans to start the Indy Racing League in 1996, with an emphasis on cost-saving measures.
 On August 11, 1994, USAC changed its decision, and scaled back the boost for the purpose-built pushrod engines further to 48 inches; and outlawing it outright for 1996.
-The move was considered by Roger Penske as "politically motivated," and ultimately set back the Penske Team going into 1995.
+The move was considered by Roger Penske as "politically motivated", and ultimately set back the Penske Team going into 1995.
 Observers negatively compared the radical rules change to way USAC handled the Granatelli Turbine in the late 1960s.

 After the rules change, the 209-cid Mercedes-Benz 500I never raced again, but boasted a perfect 100% pole position and race winning record at Indianapolis, its only start in professional competition.

 Despite reverting to the Ilmor D powerplant for the remainder of the 1994 CART season, Marlboro Team Penske continued to dominate.
 The three Penske drivers won 12 (of 16) races, including five 1-2-3 finishes.
 Penske swept the top three in the final championship points standings, with Al Unser Jr. winning the championship, Fittipaldi second, and Tracy third.

 The 1994 Indy 500 would prove to be the final victory for a Penske-manufactured chassis at the Speedway.
 The following year, the 1995-spec Penske chassis, the PC-24, proved to be noncompetitive in time trials (despite a promising test in mid-April 1995).
 The team failed to qualify with it or the Lola and Reynard chassis that were borrowed from other teams as alternates.
 By the time the team returned to the race in 2001, in-house chassis manufacturing had ended in favor of using customer chassis.

 Only 69 days after the race, the Indianapolis Motor Speedway ushered in a new era, hosting the Inaugural running of the Brickyard 400.